 2017.1 HR College Peer Mentor Johns Hopkins Medicine is looking for college students interested in becoming peer mentors to work with youth programs.
 A peer mentor works part time (less than 20 hours per week) and receives a salary (download flyer).
 Click here to find out more and apply.

 2017.1 Johns Hopkins Summer Jobs Program is an 8-week summer program for students ages 15 to 21 years old (download flyer).
-An information session will be held on February 11, 2-4pm at Youth Opportunity School (1510 W. Lafayette Ave), bring names and emails of two teachers for recommendations, name and contact info of parents, copy of most recent report card, resume.
-Click here information and to apply.
+An information session will be held on January 16th, 4-6pm at the Southeast Anchor Library (3601 Eastern Ave), bring names and emails of two teachers for recommendations, name and contact info of parents, copy of most recent report card, resume.
+Click here for information and to apply.
 For questions email JHSJP@jhmi.edu.